Logo

 Almost every aspect of establishing and managing an Estonian company can be done entirely online from anywhere.
 We say almost because things get a bit tricky when you want to add a shareholder to your private limited company.
 Adding a new director is already very easy if that person is an e-resident who can make a digital signature.

-Until now, you’d have to transfer shares offline at a notary in Estonia.
+Traditionally, transferring shares in an Estonian OÜ required a notary, and in many cases this is still the default legal route in 2026.
 There are also two novel ways to transfer shares in an Estonian company, but these methods both have limitations too.
 Fortunately, there’s also a little-known trick that enables you to add a new shareholder online for your Estonian limited company without having to transfer any existing shares at all.
 The new shareholders don’t even need to have an Estonian digital ID.

 So we put together this up-to-date guide with everything you need to know about how to add a new shareholder for an Estonian limited company.